lanl/flit/README.md

  - (Optional) HDF5

 # Use
-The user can use `test_install.sh` to install `FLIT` and its dependencies and set the relevant environment variables.
-The compiled `FLIT` files will be in `lib`, including module/submodule files and a single static library file, `libflit.a`.
+Use `test_install.sh` to install `FLIT` and its dependencies and to set the relevant environment variables.
+The compiled `FLIT` files will be placed in `lib`, including module/submodule files and a single static library file, `libflit.a`.

 To run examples:
 ```